scil/LaravelFly/readme.md

-LaravelFly uses LaravelFlyServer(swoole http server) to run Laravel faster.
+LaravelFly uses LaravelFlyServer(swoole http server based) to run Laravel faster.

 It's a composer package and can be installed on your existing projects without affecting nginx/apache server, that's to say, you can run LaravelFly server and nginx/apache server simultaneously to run same laravel project.
 So, it's easy to try LaravelFly.